Start planning your trip to Albania

 - Delve into Albania's history: to balance out down time and local culture, add a visit to the National History Museum in Tirana to your itinerary.
 From there, you'll learn all about Albania's fascinating past and get to see world-renowned exhibitions including the famous Pavilion of Antiquity.
 Tirana's lively Ex-Block district (Ish-Blloku), Ethem Bay Mosque, and its orthodox and contemporary cathedrals are also well-worth a day trip.

-- Spend an afternoon trekking: hiking in Dajti is the perfect option for walking enthusiasts and also doubles up as a great honeymoon activity for those who want more than a simple beach holiday; eat a picnic lunch in the wilderness, rove the huge forests, trek along the mountains, and feast your eyes on waterfalls, canyons, and caves.
+- Spend an afternoon trekking: hiking in Dajti is the perfect option for walking enthusiasts and also doubles up as a great honeymoon activity for those who want more than a simple beach vacation; eat a picnic lunch in the wilderness, rove the huge forests, trek along the mountains, and feast your eyes on waterfalls, canyons, and caves.

-- Spend the night in a national park: Llogara National Park along the Albanian Riviera is a spectacular spot for family tours in particular, with friendly wildlife, spectacular views, and a range of trails fit for all abilities.
+- Spend the night in a national park: Llogara National Park along the Albanian Riviera is a spectacular spot for family vacations in particular, with friendly wildlife, spectacular views, and a range of trails fit for all abilities.
 Kids will jump at the opportunity to stay in a cabin within the park and wake up to the sight of deer grazing in front of the chalet.

 - Relax on a white sand beach: lastly, any visit to Albania would not be complete without a visit to its amazing beaches.
-The Albanian Riviera is known as the country’s answer to the Amalfi Coast, with turquoise waters and clean beaches, perfect for relaxing after an adventurous one week tour.
+The Albanian Riviera is known as the country’s answer to the Amalfi Coast, with turquoise waters and clean beaches, perfect for relaxing after an adventurous one week trip.
 If white sand beaches are your thing, you'll want to visit the idyllic Ksamil Islands, located in the South of Albania, near the warm Ionian sea.

 Best time to visit Albania

 Deciding when to visit Albania is fairly easy since the climate is typically Mediterranean.
 The Albanian summer is by far the most popular time to visit for cycling and walking tours since the temperature is warm and dry, and it’s well worth braving a few other tourists to get to see this place at its absolute finest.
-Albania in May is also particularly breath-taking with the wild flowers of the country's numerous national parks in full bloom during this period.
+Albania in April, May, or June is also particularly breath-taking with the wild flowers of the country's numerous national parks in full bloom during this period.
 Albania’s southern coast, known as the Albanian Riviera, is at its best around Easter time, since the weather is still pleasant, yet the bulk of tourists that descend during July and August have not yet arrived.

 Visa regulations for Albania